Robert Bork Supreme Court nomination: Confirmation hearings

 As Chairman of the Judiciary Committee, Senator Joe Biden presided over Bork's hearing.
-Biden stated his opposition to Bork soon after the nomination, reversing an approval in an interview of a hypothetical Bork nomination he had made the previous year and angering conservatives who thought he could not conduct the hearings dispassionately.
-At the close of the hearings, Biden won praise for conducting the proceedings fairly and with good humor and courage, as his 1988 presidential campaign collapsed in the middle of the hearings.
+Biden stated his opposition to Bork soon after the nomination, reversing an approval in an interview of a hypothetical Bork nomination he had made the previous year, and angering conservatives who saw this as evidence that he could not conduct the hearings dispassionately.
+Near the close of the hearings, Biden, whose 1988 presidential campaign had collapsed in the middle of the hearings, won praise for conducting the proceedings fairly and with good humor and courage.
 Rejecting some of the arguments that other Bork opponents were making, Biden framed his discussion around the belief that the Constitution provides rights to liberty and privacy that extend beyond those explicitly enumerated in the text, and that Bork's strong originalism was ideologically incompatible with that view.